nemanjajokic/SpringMVC-Hibernate-Blog/README.md

 This is my learning project used to explore features of Spring and Hibernate as well as their configurations.

+Username and password auth with Spring Security, registered user can perform CRUD operations on blog posts, users can also search for particular posts by title.

 <img src="https://github.com/nemanjajokic/SpringMVC-Hibernate-Blog/blob/master/preview/img1.png">

 ## Requirements